RallyTechServices/story-dependency-schedule/README.md

 portfolio item name ( Feature is the default ), so this will work in environments that have customized portfolio item names.

+By default, only items with dependencies are shown, but this can be changed within the app.

 ### Colors Used:
 * Primary Artifact Colors
   * Grey - primary artifact is unscheduled.
 No colors used for predecessors or successors